piggyvenus/women-initiative-workshop/README.md

 guessed_words = []
 ```

-Last variable is a variable to keep track of the numbers of tries that the player tried, which should be the same as the number of body parts to be draw for the hangman.
+The last variable is to keep track of the number of tries that the player tried, which should be the same as the number of body parts to draw for the hangman.

 ```
 tries = 6